isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

- "Standard" concepts (as provided by the [GSL](#S-GSL) and the [Ranges TS](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/n4569.pdf), and hopefully soon the ISO standard itself) saves us the work of thinking up our own concepts, are better thought out than we can manage to do in a hurry, and improves interoperability.
+ "Standard" concepts (as provided by the [GSL](#S-GSL) and the [Ranges TS](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/n4569.pdf), and hopefully soon the ISO standard itself) save us the work of thinking up our own concepts, are better thought out than we can manage to do in a hurry, and improve interoperability.

 ##### Note